ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 User access to resources.

-- I.e. a DDOS Attacks is such a thread, a CDN can mitigate that issue
+- I.e. a DDOS Attacks is such a threat, a CDN can mitigate that issue

-## Thread Modeling
+## Threat Modeling

 Book suggestion: Threat Modeling, Designing for Security by Adam Shostack